 For decades, backyard decks mainly have been rectangles.
 This is largely because of the rectangular shape of traditional wood deck boards.
 With the advent of modern materials, it is now easier to fashion decks of virtually any shape - from curved sections following the contours of a sloping yard to round decks.
 Or, let your imagination run wild and create a specialty shaped deck of something you love, like a giant guitar or stacked leaves.

 'Today's decking options offer exceptional design flexibility,' says Brent Gwatney, senior vice president of MoistureShield Decking.
-'Composites in particular are more easily bent into creative shapes than wood decking, and can be ripped and routed to form virtually any design you can think of.'
-DIYers and deck builders can even install moisture-resistant boards such as MoistureShield Vantage or Infuse decking on the ground, in the ground or under water for more design possibilities, notes Gwatney.
+'Composites, in particular, are more easily bent into creative shapes than wood decking, and can be ripped and routed to form virtually any design you can think of.'
+DIYers and deck builders can even install moisture-resistant boards in the ground or under water for more design possibilities, notes Gwatney.

 2. Rail against the ordinary